julelang/manual/src/std/io.md

 It reads len\(p\) bytes into p starting at offset off in the underlying input source\.
 It returns the number of bytes read \(0 &lt;= n &lt;= len\(p\)\) and any error encountered\.

-If n &lt; len\(p\), it throws an exception explaining why more bytes were not read\.
+If n &lt; len\(p\), it throws an error explaining why more bytes were not read\.
 In this respect, ReadAt is stricter than Read\.

 Even if n &lt; len\(p\), it may use all of p as scratch space during the call\.
 If some data is available but not len\(p\) bytes, it blocks until either all the data is available or an error occurs\.
 In this respect ReadAt is different from Read\.

-It should return io::EOF for EOF\.
+It should throw io:EOF for EOF\.

 If it is reading from an input source with a seek offset, it should not affect nor be affected by the underlying seek offset\.